pdparchitect/codepal/README.md

 # CodePal

 CodePal is a command line tool with a chat interface that helps developers write code.
-It is built on top of GPT-3 and ChatGPT, and provides a convenient and intuitive way for developers to write code quickly and efficiently.
+It is built on top of GPT-3 and ChatGPT (which is a work in progress), and provides a convenient and intuitive way for developers to write code quickly and efficiently.

 ## Features